NEET Preparation Tips for Droppers: A Complete Study Plan

 Also Read: Why Previous Years' NEET Question Papers and Mock Tests Are Important?

-Do Not be Hard on Yourself
+Do Not Be Hard on Yourself

-Last but not the least, you must not be hard on yourself and affect your self-confidence.
+Last but not least, you must not be hard on yourself and affect your self-confidence.
 NEET is a highly tough and competitive exam.
 Hence, it is alright if you cannot succeed in the first attempt.
 The most important factor is to trust yourself and follow the right preparation strategy.
 Also, it is an important thing to decide whether to drop a year for NEET or not, which has to be done based on factors such as your score, aspiration, etc.

 Read More: